DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-induction-tutor-materials.md

 ### Planning for action (15 minutes)

-Ask the ECTs to discuss or note one or two actions they’ll take into their classroom following this session.
+Ask the ECTs to discuss or note 1 or 2 actions they’ll take into their classroom following this session.